p-adic adelic metrics and Quadratic Chabauty I: Canonical log functions on line bundles on abelian varieties

+Recall from Remark~\ref{R:loguniq} that good log functions on antisymmetric line bundles are not unique.
 We can metrize an antisymmetric line bundle $\L/A$ by restricting a log function on the Poincar\'e bundle $\P$ on $A\times \hat{A}$ to the fiber corresponding to $\L$.
 Since $\P$ is symmetric, we can fix a curvature form for $\P$ and obtain, by Theorem~\ref{T:symgood}, a unique associated good log function $\log_\P$.
 We will show that for certain curvature forms on $\P$, this yields a good log function on $\L$.
-This construction completes the proof of Theorem~\ref{T:antigood} and simultaneously attaches a unique good log function to every antisymmetric line bundle.
+This construction simultaneously attaches a unique good log function to every antisymmetric line bundle.

 For notational convenience we denote $A$ by $A_1$ and $\hat{A}$ by $A_2$ and we write $\pi_i$ for the projection $A_1\times A_2\to A_i$.
 There are direct sum decompositions

 resulting in a direct sum decomposition